-Shernaz brings over 20 years of experience building brands and consumer perception; advising executive management; scaling operational teams; and developing global businesses to take companies to the next level in marketing and mindshare.
+Shernaz is Chief Marketing Officer at Udacity, an online education company.
+She brings over 20 years of experience building brands and consumer perception; advising executive management; scaling operational teams; and developing global businesses to take companies to the next level in marketing and mindshare.
 Over her tenure, she has worked with numerous companies including Netflix, Walmart, Motorola, Polyvore, Khan Academy, Zynga, Groupon, Kosmix and Baidu.
 She was the chief marketing officer and head of investor relations at Inktomi, a company that became one of the hottest Internet names reaching a $37 billion valuation.
 Shernaz started her career at Sun Microsystems with roles in the US and European offices.
-She currently serves as an executive advisor to Google Ventures.
+She currently serves as an executive advisor to GV.

 Dave uses his uncanny ability to function without sleep and frequent flyer miles to uncover geeks around the world.
 His ominous past includes work at Founders Fund, Facebook fbFund, PayPal, Mint.com, & Simply Hired.
 Dave blogs & rants @ 500hats.com.